adamkrawiec/taskyv2/README.md

 - [ ] configure deploy with DB to AWS
 - [x] task model and relation to user
 - [ ] auth
+- [x] middleware and store userID in cookies
 - [x] basic nodemailer setup
 - [ ] nodemailer and maildev to work with docker
 - [x] template for mailer